 Prayers of the People (for the Feast of Absalom Jones)

-Leader God of our weary years, God of our silent tears, You have walked with your people through bondage and through blessing.
+Deacon God of our weary years, God of our silent tears, You have walked with your people through bondage and through blessing.
 As we gather to remember your servant Absalom Jones, we come before you with hearts open to rise, and feet ready to walk; we pray

-For the Church, your Body on earth: May she rise with boldness to proclaim good news to the poor, liberty to the oppressed, and healing to the brokenhearted.
+Leader For the Church, your Body on earth: May she rise with boldness to proclaim good news to the poor, liberty to the oppressed, and healing to the brokenhearted.
 Bless bishops, clergy, lay leaders, and all who serve in your Name.

 People Empower us, O God, to rise in the power of the Spirit, and walk in grace.